Hampstead: Rail and Tube

 All stations are in London fare zone 2, except Hampstead, which is in both zones 2 and 3.
 Hampstead station serves the north western part of the wider district, near Hampstead's traditional centre.
 All the other three stations in the area are located to the south.

 In the 1860s, the Metropolitan and St John's Wood Railway was authorised to build a branch line from Swiss Cottage to Hampstead with its terminus to be located at the junction of Flask Walk, Well Walk and Willow Road.
 Financial difficulties meant that the project was cancelled in 1870.

 Bus

-There is a major bus terminus near Hampstead Heath station (near the Royal Free Hospital), served by London Buses routes 24 and 168.
+There is a bus terminus near South End Green in Hampstead (near the Royal Free Hospital), served by London Buses routes 1 and 24.
 Routes 46, 268, C11, and N5 also serve the Royal Free Hospital.

 Hampstead tube station and High Street are served by routes 46, 268, 603, and N5.
 Route 210 runs along the northernmost rim of Hampstead, stopping at Jack Straw's Castle.

 Finchley Road is served by routes 13, 113, 187, 268, C11, and N113.